Ten Characters That I Want To See In The Marvel Cinematic Universe (UPDATED)

 The background of Jessica Drew as a private investigator sets a stage for a good mystery that takes an unexpected turn.
 MCU films have a tendency to mimic another genre of film.
 One thing that really hasn’t been explored is a good old-fashioned mystery.
 This is a genre well-suited to Jessica Drew.

 This character is most likely best known for her inclusion in Nextwave: Agents of HATE.
-She is a simple concept that can either go straight action.
+She is a simple concept that can go straight action.
 I would argue that the character could be used a little more humorously, as past “monster hunter” projects have been less than successful on film.
 While she also isn’t a big enough name to conceivably carry a film, the same was said of the Guardians of the Galaxy.

 This also gives a chance to work in the many Marvel monsters.
 Xemnu, Spragg, Fin Fang Foom are a few of the monsters she could square off against.
 Of course, Marvel has a knack for incorporating zombies, vampires and werewolves as well.
 There just needs to be an overarching villain for the plot.